amarshavir/content/topics/kings/index.md

 ---
-title:  "Kings"
+title:  Kings
-topics: "philosophy"
+topics:
+    - philosophy
 date: 2023-02-26
-author: "Amar Shavir"
 ---

 ## What is the role of King?